District Grocery Stores: Legacy

 In 1973, a group of former District Grocery Stores members formed the Richmond Food Store cooperative.
 The following week, a second group of former members formed the Farm House-DGS label with funding from M. Loeb Corp., a Canadian wholesaler.
 Both groups attempted to attract former members in an attempt to boost their buying power.

 In 1994, the Jewish Historical Society of Greater Washington organized an exhibit to present the history of the District Grocery Stores at the Lillian & Albert Small Jewish Museum.
 Hundreds of people gathered for the exhibit's opening, many having grown up in the stores or shopped there in their childhood.
 The Jewish Historical Society of Greater Washington maintains a website called Half a Day on Sunday: Jewish-Owned “Mom and Pop” Grocery Stores along with a database of all the stores that were part of the District Grocery Stores.

-While the cooperative was dissolved in 1972, many remember the neighborhood stores of their childhood.
-For the children of those who grow up in the stores, the memories are of long hours and hard work which pushed many of them to continue their education to better their situation in the spirit of the American Dream their parents had dreamed of.

-In 2012, the Washington, D.C., restaurant DGS Delicatessen in Dupont Circle paid homage to the memory of the local "Mom and Pop" grocery store when it opened,.
+In 2012, the Washington, D.C., restaurant DGS Delicatessen in Dupont Circle paid homage to the memory of the local "Mom and Pop" grocery store when it opened.
 However, it was unrelated to the District Grocery Stores cooperative.
 Like the Cooperative, it eventually closed on February 11, 2018.